julialorrayne/Superstore-Sales-Analysis/README.md

 ## Background and Overview
 This project is based on a mock superstore dataset.
 The company has significant amounts of data on its products orders, and customers.
 This project analyses and synthesizes this data to uncover insights that will enhance the superstore profitability.

+## Data Structure Overview
+The dataset contains 9,995 records of Superstore sales data.
+It includes information about orders, shipping details, customers, and products, along with key performance metrics such as sales, quantity, discount, and profit.

 The original dataset can be found [here](https://usfedu-my.sharepoint.com/:x:/g/personal/lorrayne_usf_edu/EcGQGlYn56hIoRIFKAQOP-0B_8SEwR0CelpfssVhzTI8ug?e=fKVIJd)

-## Data Structure Overview
 ## Executive Sumamary
 ## Insights Deep Dive
 ## Recommendations